Libby Holman: Early career

 Holman left her hometown in the fall of 1924 to pursue acting in New York City.
 She first lived at an all-women's dormitory at a YWCA and took classes at Columbia University.
-She purportedly began working for a female pimp Polly Adler in the winter when her savings ran low, according to Adler's autobiography: "Every afternoon she would arrive after her classes, carrying her schoolbooks, wearing the short skirts, oxfords and beret that were the thing among coeds, and settle down to work..."
+She began working for brothel keeper Polly Adler in the winter when her savings ran low, according to historian Debby Applegate: "Every afternoon she would arrive after her classes, carrying her schoolbooks, wearing the short skirts, oxfords and beret that were the thing among coeds, and settle down to work..."
 She was "pleasant, smiling, and matter-of-fact about her method of earning a living, and no matter what amount of money was offered her after her deadline of eleven o'clock [the curfew of the YWCA], her answer was always 'No.'"

 Her first theatre job in New York was in the role of a streetwalker in a road company of The Fool (1925), written by Channing Pollock.
 Her Broadway debut was in the play The Sapphire Ring (1925) at the Selwyn Theatre.

-Holman was in the chorus of The Garrick Gaieties (1926), credited under "Elsbeth Holman."
-The show was a production of the Theatre Guild's Junior guild, and the first successful music for the Rodgers and Hart songwriting team.
-The Garrick Gaieties was one of the first revue-style musicals that departed from the previous extravagant genre style in the manner of Ziegfeld Follies, Greenwich Village Follies, or Earl Carroll Vanities, an example of the push in revues into a more minimalist, satirical form.
-The biggest shows of Holman's career, The Little Show (1929) and Three's a Crowd (1930), would follow this trend in the musical revue genre, though opulent in new ways, such as homogenous scores by lyricist-composer teams (in the previous examples, Howard Dietz and Arthur Schwartz) as opposed to previous stylistic mashups by a variety of composers per show.
+Holman was in the chorus of the first edition of The Garrick Gaieties (1925), credited under "Elsbeth Holman," and was featured for the song "Black and White."
+The Gaieties contained the first successful music for the Rodgers and Hart songwriting team, and was one of the first revue-style revues that departed from the extravagant style of shows like the Ziegfeld Follies, Greenwich Village Follies, and Earl Carroll Vanities.
+By contrast, Gaieties was more minimalist and satirical, and didn't heavily rely on the showgirls and costumes that were at the heart of Ziegfeld-style revues.
+The biggest shows of Holman's career, The Little Show (1929) and Three's a Crowd (1930), were likewise in this newer style of revue, and they featured commissioned scores largely composed by a single lyricist-composer team (in the previous examples, Howard Dietz and Arthur Schwartz).

-Holman was in a touring company of the 1926 Greenwich Village Follies, and another run Fall 1926 to January 1927.
-Despite consistently living in straightened financial circumstances, she enjoyed jaunts to trendy places such as the Cotton Club, Texas Guinan's El Fey club, and restaurants Sardi's and Ye Old English Tea Room.
-Holman's friend Leonard Sillman helped her get signed to the musical Merry-Go-Round (1927) in which she sang a solo torch song Hogan's Alley.
+Holman was in a touring company of the 1926 Greenwich Village Follies, and was hired for the second Broadway run of the show from Fall 1926 to January 1927.
+Though Holman lived in straightened financial circumstances during her early years in New York, she patronized trendy nightspots including the Cotton Club, Texas Guinan's El Fey club, and restaurants Sardi's and Ye Old English Tea Room.
+Holman's friend Leonard Sillman helped her get signed to the musical Merry-Go-Round (1927) in which she sang the torch song Hogan's Alley solo.
 Merry-Go-Round marked the first time Holman was noticed and praised by critics in the press.
 Friends noticed Holman beginning to drink and party heavily at this point in her life.
 She also engaged in frequent crash diets.